 Theme Class number of times Description Introduction 1 Concept of urban metabolism and its system are explained Elements of urban metabolic system 8 Planning and selection of urban metabolic system, Transportation & collection, Engineering principles on Recycling, Thermal recovery, Engineering principles on flue gas treatment and Landfill management are explained.
-Control, optimization and management of urban metabolic system and environmental equipment 3 Fundamentals of control theory, optimization, system identification and simulation of urban metabolic system and environmental equipment Design of sewage treatment system in urban area 2 Properties and chemical compositions of sewage and sludge.
-Introduction and developing trend of sewage treatment system.
-Elemental and heat balance analysis of sedimentation, aeration tank, anaerobic fermentation and incineration.
-Feedback and summary 1 Feedback of small tests and summary
+Control, optimization and management of urban metabolic system and environmental equipment 3 Fundamentals of control theory, optimization, system identification and simulation of urban metabolic system and environmental equipment Design of sewage treatment system in urban area Feedback and summary Properties and chemical compositions of sewage and sludge.
+Introduced developing trend of sewage treatment system.
+Elemental and heat analysis of sedimentation, aeration tank, anaerobic fermentation a incineration.
+1 Feedback of small tests and summary

-【Textbook】Recent paper and/or books will be used.
+【Textbook 】Recent paper and/or books will be used.